Luzifer/twitch-bot/README.md

-  actor-docs                     Generate markdown documentation for available actors api-token <name> <scope...>    Generate an api-token to be entered into the config migrate-v2 <old file>          Migrate old (*.json.gz) storage file into new database help                           Prints this help message
+  actor-docs                     Generate markdown documentation for available actors api-token <name> <scope...>    Generate an api-token to be entered into the config migrate-v2 <old file>          Migrate old (*.json.gz) storage file into new database validate-config                Try to load configuration file and report errors if any help                           Prints this help message
 ```